 Precipitable Water Revisited: The PWAT Anomaly

-The deviation from climatological means is helpful in predicting precipitation.
+The deviation from the mean is helpful in predicting precipitation.

 Precipitable water, or PWAT, which we discussed in an earlier article, is the amount of water you would get if all of the water vapor in a column of air from the ground to the top of the atmosphere were utterly wrung out as precipitation.
 This index is helpful for meteorologists and represents water that is potentially available as rain or snow.